ainsleyCrawford/Futoshiki/README.md

 # Futoshiki
 Through this project I sought to develop a desktop application and gain experience of the software development life cycle.
-This is a Windows Presentation Foundation application.
+This is a Windows Presentation Foundation (WPF) application.
 Being a keen problem solver I seized the opportunity to create my own version of a logic puzzle that I find enjoyable: futoshiki.

 ![WelcomePage](https://user-images.githubusercontent.com/54633579/71023097-f0602600-20f9-11ea-97b0-ae21fd2e9b7e.png)
 *Figure 1: The opening page welcomes the user and summarises futoshiki.*